 - Draws a mental map of students – chatbots need eloquence and a certain level of artificial empathy for interactive immersion.
 With an effective design, the system, in theory, should be able to draw out a student’s emotional state of mind.
 While the chatbot can use it to improve its empathic responses, the faculty staff may also do something directly if the situation calls for it.

-- Draws a technical map of the campus – chatbots can also provide the simpler function of being an virtual tour guide.
-For example, it can offer interactive notifications for facility openings or special activity announcements, both of which can be responded to by inquiring about the activity, signing up for the event, asking for attendee statistics, etc.
+- Draws a technical map of the campus – chatbots can also provide the simpler function of being a virtual tour guide.
+For example, it can offer interactive notifications for facility openings or special activity announcements, both of which can be responded to by inquiring about the activity, signing up for the event, asking for attendee statistics, etc

 - Teachers save time organizing anything – normally this refers to the provision of supplementary learning material to students, which the chatbot is now tasked with.
 But this also includes handling common queries from students about recent lectures, scheduling extracurricular activities through the school messaging platform, or simply consulting individual students about particular academic issues.

 - It opens more avenues for evaluating student progress – instead of just looking at boring graphs and statistics, chatbots can be an active tool in providing suggestions and notable information tidbits when viewing individual student records.
 This indirect advantage meshes particularly well with the first one (lesson and progress personalization) when viewed on both the teacher’s and student’s sides.